 The Park is just a two minute stroll to the Historical precinct of Gundagai with it cafes, antique shops and art galleries.

-Woolworth, RSL, Golf and Bowling Clubs are located
+Woolworth, RSL, Golf and Bowling Clubs are located just across the road.

 The Council Swimming Pool is right next door.